 For more than 120 years, Mascoma Bank has helped our customers and our communities through good times and challenges of all sorts.
 Today is no different, and we stand ready to help you and your business or nonprofit.
-With the new federal pandemic relief package signed into law, we are assisting many of our business and nonprofit customers with the second round of the Paycheck Protection Program (PPP).

 If you are a business that has not yet participated in the Paycheck Protection Program and would like to apply for your first PPP loan, this guidance from the SBA can help you prepare.
 Please note that starting on page 31 of the rule it highlights how to calculate the eligible maximum loan amount.